Nowitna National Wildlife Refuge

-Nowitna possesses more forested lands than most Alaskan refuges, while each spring, the arrival of thousands of migratory songbirds and waterfowl fill the refuge’s 14,000 lakes and ponds with life.
+Nowitna National Wildlife Refuge encompasses more forested lands than most Alaska refuges.
+Each spring, the arrival of thousands of migratory songbirds and waterfowl fill the refuge’s 14,000 lakes and ponds with life.

-River trips are the main method of exploring the refuge with sport fishing, hunting and wildlife photography and viewing the most popular activities.
-The lush riverbanks provide an important corridor for wildlife, and floating gives visitors up-close experiences with the surrounding nature and wildlife.
+River trips along the Nowitna River are the main method of exploring the refuge, providing access to fishing, hunting, wildlife viewing, and photography.
+The lush riverbanks provide an important corridor for wildlife, and floating gives visitors up-close experiences with the surrounding landscape.
+Anglers can fish for northern pike, sheefish, and Arctic grayling in the Nowitna River and other streams within the refuge.
+Salmon can be found in the Yukon River and tributaries.

-The refuge has also become a draw for outdoor photographers, who enjoy the opportunities to photograph wildlife against the refuge’s dramatic backdrop in vivid light of summer.
-The region is particularly stunning when autumn colors peak in late August or early September, and when northern lights ignite across the winter skies.
+The refuge has also become a draw for outdoor photographers who enjoy opportunities to photograph wildlife against the refuge’s dramatic backdrop.
+The region is particularly stunning when autumn colors peak in late August or early September, and when northern lights ignite the winter skies.